 With the right ERP system, you can.

-Look for one that is both versatile and user-friendly, enabling you to clearly see where your levels need to be.
+Look for one that is both versatile and user-friendly, enabling you to see where your levels need to be.
 You should be able to quickly download the reports necessary to help guide your inventory carrying requirements and maintain appropriate levels.

 3. Advanced Pricing Models